 - Make sure the blind hem foot is attached and the machine set to make a blind hem stitch.
 Refer to your machine’s manual to confirm the foot and the stitch number.

-- Place the hemmed fabric on the bed of the machine so the edge of the bottom folded edge of the hem is facing the foot and the heads of the pins are facing away from the foot.
+- Place the hemmed fabric on the bed of the machine so the bottom folded edge of the hem is facing the foot and the heads of the pins are facing away from the foot.

 - Tuck the hem under the wrong side of the main fabric, leaving about a ¼” of the hem’s edge sticking out.
 The heads of the pins will now be pointing toward the foot.